AlaurentinoOfficial/nave-rescue-line/README.md

-# ETE Cícero Dias - NAVE Recife
-# Steaph Copyright
+# Steaph RoboCup Robot

 ## Authors:
 * Anderson Laurentino

-That code is resposable to control the best robot of the OBR and Robocup Jr Rescue Line
+That code is responsable to control the best robot of the OBR and Robocup Jr Rescue Line